dietic/personal-cfo-v2/.github/instructions/personal-cfo-instructions.md.instructions.md

 1. If unsure, ask — do not assume.
 2. Update `TODO.md` after each implementation — before asking permission to commit.
 3. Ask for permission before committing.
+4. Take `ui-references` as reference for UI and colors.
+Colors must match the ones from the `ui-references`.

+---

+## Golden Rules — Repeated (x5 each)

+If unsure, ask — do not assume.
+If unsure, ask — do not assume.
+If unsure, ask — do not assume.
+If unsure, ask — do not assume.
+If unsure, ask — do not assume.

+Update `TODO.md` after each implementation — before asking permission to commit.
+Update `TODO.md` after each implementation — before asking permission to commit.
+Update `TODO.md` after each implementation — before asking permission to commit.
+Update `TODO.md` after each implementation — before asking permission to commit.
+Update `TODO.md` after each implementation — before asking permission to commit.

+Ask for permission before committing.
+Ask for permission before committing.
+Ask for permission before committing.
+Ask for permission before committing.
+Ask for permission before committing.

+Take `ui-references` as reference for UI and colors.
+Colors must match the ones from the `ui-references`.
+Take `ui-references` as reference for UI and colors.
+Colors must match the ones from the `ui-references`.
+Take `ui-references` as reference for UI and colors.
+Colors must match the ones from the `ui-references`.
+Take `ui-references` as reference for UI and colors.
+Colors must match the ones from the `ui-references`.
+Take `ui-references` as reference for UI and colors.
+Colors must match the ones from the `ui-references`.

 ## Notes & Non-Negotiables